Skip to Main Content

 Trading options can be appealing for many reasons.
-Options can serve as a hedge against falling stock prices and give traders the magnifying power of leverage, making options useful and lucrative in the right situations.
+Options can serve as a hedge against falling stock prices and give traders the magnifying power of leverage, making them useful and lucrative in the right situations.

 But traders can also misuse options and may make common mistakes that derail their portfolio.
-Trading options is generally more complicated than trading stocks, so you should know a few key things before diving in.
+Trading options is generally more complicated than trading stocks, so you must know a few key things before diving in.
 If you want to trade options, be sure to avoid these common mistakes.

 1. Not having a trading strategy